 December Lawn & Landscape Tips

-That’s right, there are still lawn and landscape activities.
-The best lawns and landscapes are always receiving some attention…attention so they not only look their best this month, but also look their best this coming spring.
+Not so fast!
+The best lawns and landscapes are always receiving some attention…attention so they not only look their best right all the time, but also their best this coming spring.

+Yes, warm season lawn (bermuda and zoysia) mowing has come to an end for the season.
+But if you have a cool season lawn (fescue and rye), your lawn still needs maintenance.
 Depending on weather conditions (primarily nighttime temperatures), you can expect cool season lawns to put on some growth well into December.
 So, don’t put your mower away just yet.
 Maintain fescue lawns at approximately 3” through the fall and winter.

 Mulch mowing is a great way to manage leaves as long as you do it frequently.